 We have already talked about what is DNS and what is a Secondary DNS, this time we will focus on the Primary DNS server.
 There is a DNS hierarchy in which the Primary is taking the central spot.
 It has the latest and full information, in comparison with lower level DNS servers who have just a cache of this information and with an expiry period.
 So, let’s explain a little bit more about the Primary DNS server and how it works!

-This server is also known as Master server.
+The Primary DNS server is also known as Master server.
 It is responsible for hosting the zone file.
 This file contains information about the domain in forms of DNS records.
 Each domain can have just one Primary DNS server.
 You can manage the zone by those DNS records.
 You can add, edit or delete those records.
-The primary also synchronizes its data with the rest of the servers if there are some.
+The Primary also synchronizes its data with the rest of the servers if there are some.
 There are usually Secondary DNS servers who have a copy of the zone data.
-This help redundancy and guarantee more up time.
+This helps with redundancy and guarantees more up time.